TomasFuxa/ENGETO_POWERBI_PROJEKT_2024/README.md

  - Použití datové hierarchie o alespoň dvou úrovních
  - Vytvoření alespoň 1 measure (metrika/míra) a 1 kalkulovaného sloupce
  - Grafická úprava použitých vizuálů a vizuálně přívětivý výsledný report

+## MY PROJECT
+As part of the project, I chose a dataset containing salary comparison in Prague and Brno for selected roles between 2021 and 2024.
+My data source was a report by The Reed Group, which is one of the largest recruiting companies in the world.
+I processed the data clearly by sector and individual roles and created my own source XLSX file.
+In addition, I worked with data on average salaries in individual regions as well as in the Czech Republic as a whole for comparison purposes, I extracted this data from open data from the Czech Statistical Office.